0xKurt/nft-ne-fu2/README.md

 - `_notRevealedUri`: *URL of the metadata json which will be shown until the collection will be revealed.
 For example: [https://gateway.ipfs.io/ipfs/bafybeibnso...xvivplfwhtpym/metadata.json](https://gateway.ipfs.io/ipfs/bafybeibnsoufr2renqzsh347nrx54wcubt5lgkeivez63xvivplfwhtpym/metadata.json)*
 - `_maxMintAmount`: *Maximum amount of NFTs a user can mint.*
 - `_freeMintAmount`: *Amount of free NFTs.
 If you set this number to 1000, the first 1000 NFTs will be free.
 Set the number to 0 if you don't need any free NFTs.*
+- `_freeMintAmountPerUser`: *Amount of free NFTs a single user can mint.
+You can set it to 0.
 - `_preMintPrice`: *The price a user has to pay for 1 NFT during pre-mint period in **wei**.
 For Example: 1000000000000000000 for 1 Ether.
 You can use [Eth.
 Unit Converter](https://eth-converter.com/) to calculate the amount.*
 - `_pubMintPrice` *The price a user has to pay for 1 NFT during public-mint period in **wei**.
 Example see above.*
 - `_maxSupply`: *Maximum total amount of NFTs the users can mint.*